Creating resilient wastewater catchments

 Baseline Risk and Vulnerability Assessment (BRAVA)

-In the third stage of our DWMP process, we carried out a detailed catchment-level analysis.
-We looked specifically at the vulnerability of the catchments we identified in the RBCS stage in a variety of scenarios.
+In the third stage of our DWMP process, we carried out detailed catchment-level analysis on all the catchments that had come through the screening.
+At this stage we were looking specifically at the vulnerability of the catchments in a variety of different scenarios.

 We call this our Baseline Risk and Vulnerability Assessment (BRAVA).

-This will help us to understand wider resilience issues within each catchment as well as areas we need to prioritise in the next stage.
+This process helps us to understand wider resilience issues within each catchment as well as areas we need to prioritise in the next stage.

 Developing interventions (optioneering)

-In the fourth stage of our process, we’ll develop solutions and possible interventions for problems we’ve highlighted through our BRAVA.
+In the fourth stage of our process, we’ll develop solutions and possible interventions for the risk areas we’ve captured with our stakeholders.